 Feel Better About Your Appearance

-Do you look in the mirror in the morning and think “I look so tired today,” “I am fat,” “my skin is dry/wrinkled/blemished.”
+Do you look in the mirror in the morning and think “I look so tired today,” “I am fat,” or “My skin is dry/wrinkled/blemished.”
 Instead of concentrating on what you perceive as undesirable in your appearance, focus on what is desirable.
-It can be observations like “my eyes are sparkling today,” “this colour looks really good on me,” “my hair is so soft and silky,” or “my hair is so wild and fun.”
+It can be observations like “My eyes are sparkling today,” “This color looks excellent on me,” or “My hair is so wild and fun.”
 Focus on any aspect of your appearance which make you feel good.
 When you focus on everything that is looking good to you, you will boost your confidence and feel better when you go out in the world.
-In time you will even start to love the aspects of your appearance that you that you once perceived as imperfect.
+In time, you will even start to love the aspects of your appearance that you that you once perceived as imperfect.
 You will notice that the better you feel about yourself, the more you will glow.
 As a result of your radiance, more compliments will come your way, further enhancing your confidence in the way you look.

 Attract a Relationship

 I have a friend who recently ended a long term relationship.
-She was feeling like she would not be able to start another relationship; she felt she was undesirable to men, because she was 10 years older than the last time she dated, and was now also a single mother.
+She felt like she would not be able to start another relationship.
+She thought herself undesirable to men because she was ten years older than the last time she dated and was now also a single mother.
 Every time she caught herself starting to think thoughts like “no one will want me now” she instantly replaced it with the phrase “I can’t leave the house without getting hit on”.
-It certainly worked for her .
+It certainly worked for her.
 Within days of changing her thoughts around her ability to attract men, she was getting approached by men every time she left her home, and even inside her apartment building.
-She was getting even more attention than she originally asked for!
+She was getting more attention than she initially asked for!

-Of course, attracting more attention like my friend did, can lead to a relationship, but if you are looking for a specific type of relationship or a specific type of person, than you will want to direct your thoughts accordingly.
+Of course, attracting more attention like my friend did can lead to a relationship, but if you are looking for a particular type of relationship or a specific kind of person, then you will want to direct your thoughts accordingly.
 When you catch yourself thinking that you are unworthy or undesirable, change your thoughts by using an affirmation like “I attract deep, meaningful partnerships into my life.”
 Use whatever feels right for you.

 Feel Good About Nurturing Yourself

-If you are the type of person who always puts your needs last, the type who feels guilty for taking time for yourself, your missing out on an important part of your self-development.
-Although self-sacrifice is admirable in certain situations, one must realize the importance of making sure their needs are also met.
+If you are the type of person who always puts your needs last, the type who feels guilty for taking time for yourself, the you are missing out on an important part of your self-development.
+Although self-sacrifice is admirable in certain situations, you must realize the importance of making sure your needs are also met.

 I used to feel very guilty to take time out to do my yoga or meditation practice.
 Every time I went to take time out, my mind would automatically think of how I was too busy with work or chores, or how I needed to be somewhere to cater to this or that person.
-I started replacing these thoughts with affirming statements such as “I take time to do yoga to nourish my body and soul” or “when I take the time to meet my needs, I can then better help others.”
-Once I affirm why it is important to take time for myself it becomes very difficult to come up with an excuse to justify depriving myself of what I need.
+I started replacing these thoughts with affirming statements such as “I take the time to do yoga, to nourish my body and soul” or “When I take the time to meet my needs, I can then better help others.”
+Once I affirmed why it was important to take time for myself it became difficult to come up with an excuse to justify depriving myself of what I needed.

 Whatever you do to nurture yourself, be it reading, cooking, a hot bath, a walk in the woods, or getting a massage, you can easily come up with an affirming statement that will emphasize it’s importance.
 Also, be careful not to limit yourself by taking on excessive duties, or making unnecessary obligations.
 We can only truly serve others, once we serve ourselves.